viamrobotics/docs/docs/mobility/navigation/_index.md

 ## Requirements

-You must configure a [base](/components/base/) with [movement sensors](/components/movement-sensor/) as part of your robot to configure a navigation service.
+You must configure a [base](/components/base/) with [movement sensors](/components/movement-sensor/) as part of your machine to configure a navigation service.

 To use the navigation service, configure a stack of movement sensors that implement the following methods in their {{< glossary_tooltip term_id="model" text="models'" >}} implementations of the [movement sensor API](/components/movement-sensor/#api):